 General Education

-Upon completion of the degree in Early Childhood Education, graduates will be well versed in the National Association of Early Childhood Education Professional Standards and Competencies of Early Childhood Educators.
-NAEYC competencies include:
+Upon the completion of the degree in Early Childhood Education, graduates will be able to:

 In addition, the graduate will be able to demonstrate competency in the general education outcomes.